donkeyclip/motorcortex-clip-starter/README.md

-# motorcortex-clip-starter
+# Motorcortex-clip-starter

 ## Purpose

-A starter boilerplate for creating MotorCortex Clips with DCode.
+This repository is a starter boilerplate for creating MotorCortex Clips with DCode.
 Do not use this repo directly.
 Instead, use it from the **[Donkeyclip CLI](https://github.com/donkeyclip/cli)**

 ## Structure and Contents